My Approach to Psychotherapy/Counselling

 This may be your first time, so you may not know where to begin or what to say.
 You may also feel uncomfortable, finding it difficult to remain authentic or be vulnerable with your therapist.I will help you feel comfortable because I understand that it is not an easy feat to embark on a healing journey knowing that your whole life could change because of your decision to enter therapy.
 Healing and change can happen only when we recognise a real desire to do ‘things’ differently and a willingness to engage in the work to bring about the desired change.
 From the person-centred point of view, I recognise that we are experts of our own lives and believe that we all have the capacity to change.

 I am experienced in offering long and short-term psychotherapies online and in person.
-My work primarily is in the following areas:
+My expertise is in child sexual abuse, Trauma and Complex Trauma.

 At BeeSan Psychotherapy and Counselling Services, everyone is welcome and included, regardless of their background, ethnicity, religious beliefs, and values relevant to them.
 My space is open to all BIPOC (Black, Indigenous and people of colour), LGBTQIA+, people with disabilities, carers and everyone who feels ‘different’ to the norms of society.
 I will treat you with respect by asking you about your pronouns at our initial meeting and how you would